esp0xdeadbeef/win-kernel-d/course-sysinternals/Part-06/transcript-edited.md

 In the demonstration, we're connected to a `Windows 8.1` machine.
 Commands like `!process 0 0` will be used to display the processes running on the system.

-We are going to make a small C++ program and debug on the function `printf` or `GetCommandLine();` (i don't know yet)

 ### Detailed Exploration:
 - Increasing verbosity with `!process 0x7` provides the kernel-mode stack of the thread.
 - Switching context with `.process` and viewing the user mode stack to understand address space changes.

 ### Advanced Commands:
-- `!process 0x17`: A powe
-rful command to view the user mode stack and the transitions in context.
+- `!process 0x17`: A powerful command to view the user mode stack and the transitions in context.
 Useful for deep dives into process analysis.

 ## Summary
 We've explored essential debugger commands that are invaluable for process analysis.
 The `!process 0x17` command, although undocumented, provides comprehensive insights into the process structure and its user mode activities.